 RELEVANCE OF THIS SUBJECT FOR THE PROFESSION:

 The role of a professional becomes more relevant in the wake of cross-border mergers and takeovers since legal and taxation requirements vary from one nation to another.
-Corporate Restructuring involves a decision on various technical and legal aspects with regulators.
-All these activities require professionals including business experts, company secretaries, chartered accountants etc. who have a role to play in a various restructuring process.
+Corporate restructuring involves a decision on various technical and legal aspects with regulators.
+All these activities require professionals including business experts, company secretaries, chartered accountants, etc. who have a role to play in various restructuring process.

 OBJECTIVE OF ICSI BEHIND INTRODUCING THIS SUBJECT:

 Part I: To provide expert knowledge of legal, procedural and practical aspects of corporate restructuring, mergers, and acquisitions, insolvency, liquidation, winding up.

 Part II: To ensure that the candidate acquires knowledge if legal, procedural and practical aspects of insolvency and its resolution.

 Corporate Restructuring, Insolvency, Liquidation and Winding up is a technical subject and requires in-depth knowledge of both law and procedures.
 Some of the Do’s and Don’ts in relation to studying the said subject are discussed below:

 - Do focus primarily on understanding the concepts and principles.

 - Do develop the art of reading, interpreting, and understanding the law.